My Wedding Photography Workflow

 As my first step in post-processing, I convert all of my RAW files to compressed DNGs, and I do this directly from the cards, with Adobe's DNG Converter app.
 Another way to accomplish the same thing is to copy the RAW files from the cards to your computer first, and then either convert them with DNG Converter, or import the RAW files into Lightroom and do the DNG conversion there.
 But I find the quickest, most straightforward way to do the conversion is straight from the cards, with the destination being a temporary folder on the SSD where I store my current files.
 This also enables the processes of copying from the cards and converting to DNG to be executed as one step that can run without intervention, as opposed to copying the RAW files first, waiting for that operation to finish, then converting in a separate step.

-I utilize multiple card readers so that I can convert all the cards at once rather than having to monitor the process of sequentially importing individual cards.
+I utilize multiple card readers so that I can convert all the cards at once rather than having to monitor the process of sequentially importing individual cards, which would be significantly more time-consuming and tedious.
 DNG Converter does not allow for multiple cards to be selected and converted in one batch process, so you need to have multiple instances of the DNG Converter open to be able to do this.
-The easiest way to do this (on MacOS at least) is to duplicate the DNG Converter app several times (naming them DNG Converter 1, DNG Converter 2, and so on), each of which you can launch as a separate instance of the app.
+On MacOS, here is a Terminal command to launch additional instances of an app, but the easiest way to accomplish this is to simply duplicate the DNG Converter app several times (naming them DNG Converter 1, DNG Converter 2, and so on), each of which you can launch as a separate instance of the app.

-These will run in parallel, and although doing it this way might not drastically speed up the overall process, depending on your computer's speed (because if just a single instance of the app fully utilizes the CPU, multiple instances just result in that same CPU time being divided up among the instances), it does end up being much more convenient, as I can set up all the cards to be converted while I go off and do other things, rather than having to babysit the process more by waiting until each card is done before I set up and start the next one.
+These will run in parallel as opposed to sequentially, and doing it this way may or may not drastically speed up the overall process, depending on various factors.
+If your computer's CPU is fully utilized by just a single instance of the app, multiple instances just result in that same CPU time being divided up among the instances, so it's not significantly faster, though it does end up being much more convenient, as you can set up all the cards to be converted while I go off and do other things, rather than having to babysit the process more by waiting until each card is done before I set up and start the next one.

 I keep a "Temp" folder on my RAW drive that is always set as the destination in DNG Converter.
 When I first adopted this workflow, for each wedding or portrait session I would create the actual destination folder (with the client's names) and designate it in DNG Converter so that the images are converted straight into that folder, but I eventually realized that, because this folder had to be set every time in each of the multiple DNG Converter instances I was running, it was quicker to just leave it permanently set to one temporary folder, and then once the conversion is complete, I create the correct folder for the job and move the DNG files into it all at once.